External Quality Assurance Schemes

 - Qualitative organic acids in urine (3 centres)

 - Urine mucopolysaccharides

 Qualitative schemes are planned and managed by members of the ERNDIM Scientific Advisory Board.
-The Congenital Disorders of Glycosylation schemes is organised by an academic centre.
+The Congenital Disorders of Glycosylation scheme is organised by an academic centre.
 The Acylcarnitines in DBS, Diagnostic Proficiency Testing (DPT), Qualitative Organic Acids and Urine mucopolysaccharides (MPS) schemes are organised in partnership with CSCQ, a Quality Assurance provider based in Switzerland.

-CSCQ dispatches Acylcarnitines in DBS, DPT, Qualitative Organic Acids and Urine MPS EQA samples to the scheme participants.
+CSCQ dispatches the Acylcarnitines in DBS, DPT and Qualitative Organic Acids EQA samples to the scheme participants.
 CDG and Urine MPS samples are dispatched by SKML.
-CSCQ also provides a website for on-line submission of results and access to scheme reports for the DPT, Qualitative Organic Acids and Urine MPS schemes.
-It is planned that all qualitative schemes will be organised by CSCQ in the near future.
+CSCQ also provides a website for on-line submission of results and access to scheme reports for the Acylcarnitines in DBS, DPT and Qualitative Organic Acids and Urine MPS samples.

 Pilot schemes are planned, managed and organised by individuals with expertise in the relevant area.
 The schemes are monitored by the ERNDIM Scientific Advisory Board for a minimum period of 2 years.
 If after this time the Scientific Advisory Board is satisfied that the scheme is successful it will recommend that the Executive Committee adopts the scheme as an official ERNDIM EQA Scheme.

 In 2018 we are running 2 pilot schemes: